 There are statutory rules and regulations which govern the connection of power generation products to the power grid in the markets where we operate.
 This helps ensure that grids are safe and stable and that there is sufficient supply of electricity.
 Moreover, the full transmission and dispatch output of electricity may be curtailed as a result of various grid constraints, such as grid congestion, restrictions on transmission capacity of the grid and restrictions on electricity dispatch during certain periods.
 Electricity transmission lines may experience unplanned outages due to system failures, accidents and severe weather conditions, or planned outages due to repair and maintenance, construction work and other reasons beyond our control.
-For example, as electricity generated from wind farms today is currently often not stored and must be transmitted or used once it is generated, some of the wind turbines of a wind farm may be turned off during such period when electricity is unable to be transmitted due to grid congestion or other grid constraints.
+For example, as electricity is generated from wind farms today is currently often not stored and must be transmitted or used once it is unable to be transmitted due to grid congestion or other grid constraints.
 Such events could reduce the actual net power generation of the wind farms.
 In addition, a number of other factors may further decrease electricity output, including wind speed or wind direction or other severe weather condition.